Electric or Gasoline? The Beauty and the Beast

 The last research of University of Lancaster has shown that the “contribution of humankind’s greenhouse gas emissions has outweighed that of solar variability by a factor of about 13 to one.”

 Not only the electric cars are cleaner because of their zero emission but they are also don't use motor oil and oil filters.
 Thanks to the recuperation electric vehicles waste far less energy by braking, instead, they regenerate power and store it in the battery.
-As a nice bonus regeneration extends the lifetime of the braking pads and discs as they do not wear as quickly.
+As a nice bonus regeneration extends the lifetime of the braking pads and discs so they do not wear as quickly.
 This is one more contribution to the environment protection.